jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 * `orderBy` contains the names separated with comma and each with an optional postfix " ASC" (default) or " DESC" for the sort order

+* `multisheet` is a name of a context variable containing a list of sheet names to output the collection

 * `cellRefGenerator` is a custom strategy for target cell references creation

-* `multisheet` is a name of a context variable containing a list of sheet names to output the collection
+* `area` is a reference to XLS Area used as `each command` body

 * `lastCell` is a common attribute for any command pointing to the last cell of the command area

 The `var` and `items` attributes are mandatory while others can be skipped.

+The values for the loop variables `var` and `varIndex` will be saved using the special method Context.getRunVar().
+This allows you to react separately if the values are not available.

 To find more information about using `cellRefGenerator` and `multisheet` attributes check [Multiple sheets section](multi_sheets.html).